 - difficulty moving your big toe

 The pain associated with a bunion might make it difficult to walk.
-See your physician if you experience:
+See your doctor if you experience:

 - persistent foot pain